 Boomers should consider how much they actually use their car and whether or not they might be better off selling it to repay the loan and put the remainder (if any) to better use.

 Thankfully, very few Boomers use payday loans, which are often the most expensive source of funding out there.
 Specifically, just two percent of Boomer households in the US have used payday loans.

 Such loans should only be used if you have no other source of finance available to you (because of poor credit, for example) and need the money urgently.
-Also, be sure to only take out a payday loan for a few days or weeks, as the hefty interest charges can quickly rack up and leave you in a financial hole.
+Also, if you decide to use payday loans, be sure to choose the shortest term possible, as the hefty interest charges can quickly rack up and leave you in a financial hole.

 Taking out a mortgage is often a sensible thing to do from a financial perspective, as instead of just paying rent to a landlord, you’re working towards having full ownership of your home.
 So, it’s no surprise 40 percent of Boomers have a mortgage.

 On the other hand, a reverse mortgage (sometimes referred to as an equity release loan) isn’t always a good idea – and just six percent of Boomer households have such debt to their name.